groupdocs-comparison/GroupDocs.Comparison-Products/content/comparison/_index.en.md

   items:
     # items loop
     - title: "Comparing two files"
-      content: "To compare two files you need to load the source and target documents and then call the `compare` method.
-Additionally, you can specify comparison options."
+      content: "To compare two documents, start by loading both the source and target files, and then apply the `compare` method.
+You have the flexibility to choose specific comparison settings for a more tailored analysis."
       samples:
           # samples loop
           - language: "C#"